MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 ![](Resources/Sad.png)

-### 3.2 Dylan's results + interpretation

-## 4 Related work

-The difficulty of learning navigation policies from supervised data is well recognized in the literature.
-Pomerleau’s ALVINN system imitated human steering by training on camera and laser readings【650549137831343†L85-L91】; while promising, it worked only on simple road scenes and suffered when the environment changed.
-Kaelbling, Littman and Cassandra formalized POMDPs, highlighting the challenge of acting under partial observability【141877599114902†L128-L145】.
-Later, Ross et al. introduced DAgger, an imitation-learning algorithm that addresses distribution shift by iteratively collecting expert feedback along the learner’s own trajectories【725851254557814†L8-L24】.
-Our shifting-signals problem is a concrete manifestation of the same issue: data generated by following an expert does not cover states that the learner might encounter.

-Hausknecht and Stone proposed the Deep Recurrent Q-Network (DRQN) to handle partially observable environments by maintaining a hidden state over time.
-Such recurrent architectures could enable our agent to accumulate information about the goal’s direction across multiple steps.
-Tamar et al. introduced **Value Iteration Networks (VIN)**, neural networks that embed a differentiable planning module and learn to perform approximate value iteration【380127289722745†L49-L58】.
-VINs have been applied to grid-world navigation and could provide a more principled way to combine local observations with implicit planning.
-More recent work such as Neural Map (Parisotto & Salakhutdinov, 2017) incorporates external memory to build an internal map, which is critical when the task requires exploration and recall of previously visited locations.

-Other research on autonomous driving emphasizes the gap between high step-wise action accuracy and actual performance.
-Codevilla et al. show that behavior-cloned policies with high action agreement can still crash because they lack planning and fail to recover from mistakes.
-Therefore, evaluation metrics should include path efficiency, collision rates and goal success rather than solely action prediction accuracy.
-Our use of accuracy and F1 score provides a first assessment but does not fully capture navigation quality.

-## 5 Discussion
+## 6. Discussion

-//MAX: this needs to be reworked and made to reflect the combined topics between Max and Dylan's research

 The experiments reveal several insights about using supervised learning to mimic a path-planner in a partially observable environment:

-1. **Information asymmetry makes behavior cloning unsuitable.**  The agent’s sensors provide only local glimpses of the environment, whereas A* has complete global knowledge.
+1. **Information asymmetry makes behavior cloning unsuitable in the absence of additional context.**  The agent’s sensors provide only local glimpses of the environment, whereas A* has complete global knowledge.
 This gap leads to inconsistent labels for identical inputs.
-As a result, the data violates the i.i.d. assumption underlying most supervised algorithms, limiting the achievable accuracy.
+Adding goal direction as a feature solved that.

 2. **Imbalanced action distribution skews learning.**  Certain actions (e.g., moving straight toward the goal) dominate the dataset, causing models to over-predict those classes and under-learn rare but necessary actions such as detours or backtracking.
 Techniques such as class weighting or sampling could mitigate this but do not address the root cause.